rdococ/scriptblocks2/readme.md

 * First-class continuations
 * Introspective 'fun' blocks

 These features can be accessed by enabling the 'Enable Experiments' setting.
-They are not ready for use yet, and may be changed at any time!
+They are not ready for use yet, and may be changed in the future!

 # Examples